vserova/book/pages/ch_cgi.md

 [Configure the connection](#configure-the-connection) between the proxy and the application.

 2
-Start `fmyapp.fcgi` under the debugger (or a memory checker or other tool), set a breakpoint on <span class="nctnt ncbi-func">ProcessRequest()</span>, and issue a "run" command.
+Start `fmyapp.fcgi` under the debugger (or a memory checker or other tool), set a breakpoint on `ProcessRequest()`, and issue a "run" command.
 The program will remain in the running state while listening for a request from the proxy script.

 3
-From your web browser (or using <span class="nctnt ncbi-cmd">GET</span>/<span class="nctnt ncbi-cmd">POST</span> command-line utilities), submit a web request to the proxy, `fmyapp.cgi`.
+From your web browser (or using `GET`/`POST` command-line utilities), submit a web request to the proxy, `fmyapp.cgi`.
 The request will be tunneled to `fmyapp.fcgi` and the debugger will stop at the breakpoint.

 4
 Debug the processing of the request.